 These are significant issues to tackle, but we can each do our part by talking with our doctors if we’ve never had an HIV test or if we think we may be at risk of infection.
 We can support organizations like NMAC and Black AIDS Institute that work to make HIV services more accessible to communities of color.
 And we can encourage our elected officials to help fight HIV through government funding and programs.

 Lastly, we should avoid perpetuating the fear and stigma that’s often associated with HIV.
 When we talk about HIV openly and neutrally, we help create a culture where everyone feels safe to seek testing and care.

 Looking for a supportive partner to help manage your HIV medications?
 We’re here for you.
-You can reach out and talk with an HIV specialist between 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; call or text 1-800-874-5881, or download the mobile app for secure messaging.
+Our HIV specialist team is available to answer your questions 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends.
+Download the mobile app for secure messaging or call 1-800-874-5881.